-Use the DM Electrical->One-Line Schedules->Update One-Line Device Schedule command to update schedules after changing the option.
+Use the Update Distribution Equipment Schedule command to update schedules after changing the option.

 Default circuit layer system: The default layer system associated with circuits and taps on panels.

 This default setting can be overridden for specific circuits using the Circuiting dialog box.
-See the section for more information on setting the layer system for circuits.
+See the Circuiting section for more information about setting the layer system for circuits.

 Receptacle circuit count limit: This setting is used to alert you when a certain number of receptacles have been placed on a single circuit.
 This alert happens while circuiting the receptacles.
 Once the receptacles are circuited, this warning will not be shown.

 The count is based upon total load, not the number of devices.
 Every 0.18 kVA of load is counted as a receptacle.
 This way, a quad receptacle with 0.36 kVA that is inserted as a single receptacle is counted as two receptacles and not one.